Asbestos Lung Cancer

 Treatment

 Treatment is dependent on diagnosis and staging.
-This information helps a medical team devise a successful strategy for treatment.
+This information helps a medical team devise a successful treatment strategy.

 Lung cancer treatment typically includes a combination of surgery, chemotherapy, and radiation.
 Targeted drug therapies may also be used.
 For patients with advanced lung cancer, treatment may focus on palliative rather than curative care.[6]